enonic/enonic/xp/7.0/html-area-model.md

 ## To be discussed

-Discuss if should be part of the dump migration or if we need to add a step "reprocess" when migrating to 7.0
+Discuss "reprocess" when migrating to 7.0